Natural Resources

 Community 1.1

-The Reference Plant Community is the interpretive community for this site.
+Community 1.1 is the interpretive community for this site.
 It is well adapted to the Northern Great Plains climate.
 This community developed with grazing by large herbivores and is suited to grazing by domestic livestock.
 Historically, fires likely occurred infrequently, and were randomly distributed.
 This plant community can be found on areas where grazed plants receive adequate periods of recovery during the growing season.
 The potential vegetation consists of about 75 to 90 percent grasses and grass-likes, 5 to 15 percent forbs, and 0 to10 percent woody plants.
 In the western portion of the MLRA, the plant community consists predominately of cool-season midgrasses, with a significant component of warm-season midgrasses.
 In the eastern portion of the MLRA, the plant community is predominantly warm-season with a significant cool-season component.
 The major grasses and grass-likes include needle and thread and blue grama.
 Minor grasses and grass-likes include little bluestem, sideoats grama, western wheatgrass, and threadleaf sedge.
 Other minors include forbs such as prairie clovers (purple and white), scarlet globemallow, and American vetch, and shrubs such as winterfat.
 Plant diversity is high.
 In the 12 to 14” precipitation zone (PZ), the total annual production (air-dry weight) is about 1,000 pounds per acre during an average year, but ranges from about 600 pounds per acre in unfavorable years to about 1,200 pounds per acre in above-average years.
 In the 15 to 17” PZ, the total annual production (air-dry weight) is about 1,250 pounds per acre during an average year, but ranges from about 750 pounds per acre in unfavorable years to about 1,750 pounds per acre in above-average years.
 Community dynamics (nutrient and water cycles and energy flow) are functioning properly.
 Infiltration rates are moderate, and soil erosion are low.
 Litter is properly distributed where vegetative cover is continuous.
 Decadence and natural plant mortality are low.
 This community is resistant to many disturbances except continuous grazing, tillage or development into urban or other uses.

 Dominant plant species